 William J. Warner, “Bill,” retired from the FBI in 2012 with over 22 years of service as a Special Agent.
 He spent 16 of those years conducting polygraph examinations, 10 of which were spent supervising the work of other field examiners.
 Prior to his service in the FBI’s polygraph program, he worked as a street agent doing primarily reactive work on a violent crimes squad.

-Bill has had a lifelong interest in writing.
-He owes his writing skill to a female graduate assistant from India at the University of Cincinnati who spent extra time out of class teaching him composition and creative writing.
-‘If I could only remember her name I would acknowledge her in every book I intend to write.’
-Bill’s second book, Holdup Number Six, An FBI Novel Based On Actual Events, was released early in 2015.
-Information concerning this roller-coaster cops-and-robbers epic can be found at williamjwarner.com.
-Bill has also written for the FBI Law Enforcement Bulletin, April, 2005 issue, Polygraph Testing: A Utilitarian Tool.
-Bill is an active member of The Florida Writer’s Association as well as the Georgia Writer’s Association.
+Additionally, Bill has had a lifelong interest in writing.
+He owes much of his writing skills to a female graduate assistant from India at the University of Cincinnati who, in 1982, spent extra time out of class teaching him composition and creative writing.
+“If I could only remember her name I would acknowledge her in every book I intend to write.”

 John Marshall Law School, Atlanta, Georgia 1985 – 1989